-If you cloned MBR HDD to GPT SSD (only supported in AOMEI Backupper Professional), it’s essential for you to change the boot mode from Legacy to UEFI to make the cloned SSD bootable.
+If you cloned MBR HDD to GPT SSD, it’s essential for you to change the boot mode from Legacy to UEFI to make the cloned SSD bootable.
 On contrast, you may need to change UEFI to Legacy.

 How to clone M.2 SSD with only one slot

 As mentioned eariler, you can use USB to PCIe M.2 adapter to connect hard drive for cloning if your computer only has one slot.
 However, if you cannot find such adapter to connect your M.2 SSD disk, you still can use an SATA diskor USB to SATA adapter for middleman.
 You can follow the following steps to clone M.2 SSD with only one slot.

 1. Connect your SATA disk via USB to SATA adapter.
 Then, be sure it's recognized.

 2. Launch MVME clone software - AOMEI Backupper Professional, then clone M.2 SSD to SATA disk with its Disk Clone feature.

 3. Shut down your computer completely and swap the old and new M.2 SSD disk.